issacdowling/selfhostedsmarthomeguide/README.md

 ![hass auto find](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/hassautofind.png)

 Now, you should be on the main homeassistant page.
-Click your name in the bottom right, then scroll down to long-lived tokens.
+Click your name in the bottom left, then scroll down to long-lived tokens.

 ![llat](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/llat.png)